mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 7 Apr 2021 - added a whole bunch of images to notebook 08, getting ready for recording tomorrow!
 * 1 Apr 2021 - added [notebook 09: SkimLit](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/09_SkimLit_nlp_milestone_project_2.ipynb), almost finished, a little cleaning and we'll be ready for slide making!
 * 31 Mar 2021 - added notebook 08, going to finish tomorrow, then onto 09!
 * 24 Mar 2021 - Recorded 8 videos for 07, finished! onto materials (slides/notebooks) for 08, 09